Category Archives: Mecklenburg-Schwerin Royals

 Cecilienthof – court of honor. photo: By Gryffindor, panorama made by Digon – Own work, Public Domain, https://commons.wikimedia.org/w/index.php?curid=2180563

 Following their marriage, the couple made their home at the Marble Palace in Potsdam, Kingdom of Prussia, now in Brandenburg, Germany, for the summers, and the Crown Prince’s Palace in Berlin for the winters and court season.
-Years later they had Cecilienhof built in the New Garden park in Potsdam, near the Marble Palace.
+Years later they had Cecilienhof built in the New Garden in Potsdam, near the Marble Palace.
 Construction was completed in 1917 and the family moved in right away.
 Although seemingly happy at first, the couple soon began to have difficulties.
 Wilhelm was a perpetual womanizer and made little attempt to keep any of his affairs quiet.
 He would often boast to Cecilie of his escapades, once even bringing her to the point of considering suicide.
 Despite this, their family continued to grow with the birth of their six children.

 Oels Castle in Silesia. photo: By Agnieszka Kwiecień, Nova – Praca własna, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=27187345

 The family managed to retain numerous personal properties, including Oels Castle in Silesia, where she met her husband in November 1923 after five years of separation.
 By then, it was a marriage “in name only”.
 In 1926, a settlement was reached between the German State and the former royal family.
-Cecilienhof became the property of the state, but Cecilie and Wilhelm were given the right of residence for three generations.
-Cecilie based herself at Cecilienhof and continued to stay active in charitable organizations such as the Queen Luise Fund, the Fatherland’s Women Union, and the Ladies of the Order of St. John.
+Cecilienhof became the property of the state but Cecilie and Wilhelm were given the right of residence for three generations.
+Cecilie based herself at Cecilienhof and stayed active in charitable organizations such as the Queen Luise Fund, the Fatherland’s Women Union, and the Ladies of the Order of St. John.
 All of these were later abolished in 1933 by Adolf Hitler.

 Cecilie continued to live a private life at Cecilienhof in the years leading up to World War II.
 In May 1938, her son Ludwig Ferdinand married Grand Duchess Kira, the daughter of the pretender to the Russian throne, at Cecilienhof.
 This would be the last big family occasion before the war.
 In the midst of the war, her father-in-law died in 1941 and her husband became head of the House of Hohenzollern.
 The family spent most of their time at Oels Castle but returned to Potsdam in 1944 to celebrate Christmas.
 In February 1945, they left Cecilienhof for the last time, fleeing the Red Army.
-Their beloved home was seized by the Soviets, and would later be the site of the Potsdam Conference in the summer of 1945 – hosting British Prime Minister Winston Churchill, US President Harry Truman, and Soviet leader Josef Stalin.
+Their beloved home Cecilehof was seized by the Soviets.
+It would later be the site of the Potsdam Conference in the summer of 1945, hosting British Prime Minister Winston Churchill, US President Harry Truman, and Soviet leader Josef Stalin.

-Churchill, Truman and Stalin at Cecilienhof for the Potsdam Conference, July 25, 1945. source: Wikipedia
+Churchill, Truman, and Stalin at Cecilienhof for the Potsdam Conference, July 25, 1945. source: Wikipedia

 Cecilie settled in Bad Kissingen, Germany for the next several years, while her husband lived in Hechingen until his death in July 1951.
 The following year, Cecilie moved to an apartment in the Frauenkopf district in Stuttgart.
 That same year, her memoirs were published and she made another visit to England where she attended the christening of her granddaughter and enjoyed a final visit with Queen Mary.
 Later that year, her sister, Queen Alexandrine of Denmark, died and Cecilie never fully recovered from the loss.

-Cecilie, German Crown Princess and Crown Princess of Prussia, died on May 6, 1954 – her late husband’s birthday – while visiting Bad Kissingen.
+Cecilie, German Crown Princess and Crown Princess of Prussia, died on May 6, 1954, her late husband’s birthday, while visiting Bad Kissingen.
 She was buried six days later beside her husband at Hohenzollern Castle in Baden-Wurttemberg, Germany.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.